eibenp/homebridge-gree-airconditioner/README.md

 # Subnet Mask . . . . . . . . . . . : 255.255.255.0
 # Default Gateway . . . . . . . . . : 192.168.1.254
 ```
+You have to calculate the broadcast address from the IP address and the Subnet mask.

 ### Device settings